noprompt/vic/README.markdown

 don't need to worry about it (most of the time).
 When Vic renders your color scheme an attempt is made to determine the background setting.
 Vic checks to see if you've added a highlight for the group "Normal".
-If you did and it has a `guibg` value it'll figure it out.
+If you did and it has a `guibg` value, it'll figure it out.
 Otherwise the background will be set to "dark".
 If you don't want this sort of behavior, or trust that it works, be sure to set it manually.